 The Importance of Adding CSS Page Transitions

-Even though it may seem like animation doesn’t matter that much when building a website —or, at least, not as much as the site’s responsiveness and basic usability—the truth is that animation can make all the difference between a successful, engaging site and a total bore.
+Even though it may seem like animation doesn’t matter that much when building an animated website —or, at least, not as much as the site’s responsiveness and basic usability—the truth is that animation can make all the difference between a successful, engaging site and a total bore.

 Page transitions represent a practice that’s often overlooked in web design, and that’s a shame considering how impactful they are.
 They can change the entire feel of a website and the experience that visitors have with it.

 Many designers tend to avoid animations because they believe that they are resource eaters that will only drag the website down and make it slow.
 That happens only if animations are not implemented correctly, and here’s where CSS page transitions change the game.

 They are creative, efficient ways to add smooth animations to your website.
 CSS is a powerful tool that can help a website build its personality, and below you will find a list of examples that should inspire you to use CSS page transitions for your own site:

 Cool layout with fancy page transitions and off-canvas menu